meilisearch/documentation/reference/features/authentication.md

 When a master key is provided, both the private and the public keys are automatically generated. **You cannot create any additional keys**.

-The only unprotected route available when using MeiliSearch in `production` is `GET /health`.
+The only unprotected route available when using the built-in key-based authorization is `GET /health`.

 ## Adding a key